 Note.
-Rollovers, Roth IRA conversions, Roth IRA rollovers from qualified retirement plans and repayments of qualified disaster distributions (see Forms 8915B and 8915-C and their instructions), and qualified reservist distributions don't affect your contribution limit.
+Rollovers, Roth IRA conversions, Roth IRA rollovers from qualified retirement plans and repayments of qualified disaster distributions and qualified reservist distributions don't affect your contribution limit.

-The amount you can contribute to a Roth IRA may also be CAUTION limited by your modified AGI

-(see Contributions, earlier, and the Maximum Roth IRA Contribution Worksheet).
+The amount you can contribute to a Roth IRA also may be limited by your modified AGI (see Contributions, earlier, and the Maximum Roth IRA Contribution Worksheet).

 Taxable compensation.
-Taxable compensation includes the following.

-- Wages, salaries, tips, etc. If you received a distribution from a nonqualified deferred compensation plan or nongovernmental section 457 plan that is included in Form W-2, box 1, or in Form 1099-MISC, box 7, don't include that distribution in taxable compensation.
+Taxable compensation includes the following. • Wages, salaries, tips, etc. If you received a distribution from a nonqualified deferred compensation plan or nongovernmental section 457 plan that is included in Form W-2, box 1, or in Form 1099-MISC, box 7, don't include that distribution in taxable compensation.
 The distribution should be shown in (a) Form W-2, box 11; (b) Form W-2, box 12, with code Z; or (c) Form 1099-MISC, box 15b.
-If it isn't, contact your employer for the amount of the distribution. - Nontaxable combat pay if you were a member of the U.S. Armed Forces. - Self-employment income.
+If it isn't, contact your employer for the amount of the distribution.

+• Nontaxable combat pay if you were a member of the U.S. Armed Forces.

+• Self-employment income.
 If you are self-employed (a sole proprietor or a partner), taxable compensation is your net earnings from your trade or business (provided your personal services are a material income-producing factor) reduced by your deduction for contributions made on your behalf to retirement plans and the deductible part of your self-employment tax.